Push API Payload Encryption: Secure Implementation Guide

 Optimization & Fallback Strategy:

-• Cap plaintext payloads to 3072 bytes to guarantee universal browser compatibility
+• Keep plaintext JSON payloads under 3 KB to guarantee universal browser compatibility after encryption overhead

-• Validate encrypted size before dispatching to preempt 413 Payload Too Large or 400 Bad Request errors
+• Validate encrypted size before dispatching to preempt 413 Payload Too Large responses

 Security Compliance & Production Hardening

 Encrypted payloads must comply with stringent data protection regulations.
 Avoid transmitting PII directly in push messages.
-Implement strict TLS 1.2+ enforcement for all push endpoints, log only delivery metadata (never decrypted content), and monitor decryption failures via the pushsubscriptionchange event for proactive subscription renewal.
+Implement strict TLS 1.2+ enforcement for all push endpoints, log only delivery metadata (never decrypted content), and monitor for pushsubscriptionchange events to proactively renew subscriptions.

 Hardening Checklist: